chrisui/sane-react/README.md

 Sane React Apps
 ===============
-A non-exhaustive curated set of guidelines to aid writing [sane](http://chrispearce.co/the-sane-developer/) React applications.
+A non-exhaustive curated set of guidelines to aid writing sane React applications.

 Aims
 ----
-The core aims of these guidelines are to provide sensible patterns and architectural direction on structuring React applications to allow for maintainability, flexibility and scalability.
+The core aims of these guidelines are to provide sensible patterns and architectural direction on structuring React applications to allow for maintainability, flexibility and scalability - Essentially providing sensible succint patterns to help teams build quickly and safely.

 Quick tips, reasonings and examples should all be provided.
 Further reading too.